Rachelmarty20/HLA/README.md

 Furthermore, all figure generating scripts are based on pre-processed data.
 Please contact me to acquire access to the data.

-* Once data is acquired, create  data/ directory and copy all data directly into it.
+* Once data is acquired, create update the imports/import.pynb notebook with the location of the data.

 ### Data processing